 - 11.7.1.
 Each school site principal, in concert with the staff and governance team, shall develop a student discipline plan which conforms to the provisions of this Article and with district procedure.
+Each student discipline plan shall be reviewed and evaluated at least annually by the site supervisor and unit members.
 At a minimum, the site discipline plan will include the following: - 11.7.1.1.
 Expectations and consequences for student behavior. - 11.7.1.2.
 Responsibility for implementation. - 11.7.1.3.
 Parental responsibility and support. - 11.7.2.
 Whenever routine classroom procedures have been followed and a student continues to exhibit behavioral problems which disrupt the educational process within the unit member's classroom, the unit member may inform the principal or designee who shall arrange for a conference with the unit member to discuss the problem and to decide upon appropriate steps for its resolution.
 If requested, the principal or designee shall arrange for an appropriate specialist to attend the meeting. - 11.7.3.
 A unit member may suspend a student from his/her class for the day of the incident and the day following for good cause.
 The unit member shall report the suspension to the principal or designee and send the student to the principal or designee for appropriate action.
 The principal or unit member must contact the parent or guardian to set up a parent/teacher conference regarding the suspension.
-The principal or designee shall inform the unit member of the action taken regarding the suspended student in writing in a format to be determined by the shared decisionmaking process. - 11.7.4.
-Acts for which a unit member may suspend a student from the class are enumerated in Education Code 48900 and include, among others, insubordination, striking of any school personnel, damaging property, endangering the safety of others, and consistent refusal to respond to directions of the unit member. - 11.7.5.
+The principal or designee shall inform the unit member of the action taken regarding the suspended student in writing in a format to be determined by the shared decisionmaking process.
+(See 48910 under Appendix Q School Safety) - 11.7.4.
+Acts for which a unit member may suspend a student from the class are enumerated in Education Code 48900 and include, among others, insubordination, striking of any school personnel, damaging property, endangering the safety of others, and consistent refusal to respond to directions of the unit member.
+(See 48900 under Appendix Q School Safety) - 11.7.5.
 If the behavioral problem continues to exist, the unit member and the principal shall continue to discuss and attempt to identify a resolution to the problem, which may include, but is not limited to, the following alternatives: - 11.7.5.1.
 Repetition of the suspension set forth in Section 11.7.3. - 11.7.5.2.
 Formal or alternative suspensions in accordance with district procedure. - 11.7.5.3.
 Increased involvement of parents in development of an ongoing behavioral plan with the student. - 11.7.5.4.
 Increased involvement of various district resources to design alternative interventions for the student. - 11.7.6.
 Students with documented incorrigible behavior problems shall be referred by the site to appropriate district administration for placement at other sites or programs or for suspension/expulsion.
 Sites which have adopted a non-Student-Initiated placement philosophy are excluded from this requirement.